8

 • 1

 While your answer is very informative, I'm not happy about some answers.
 I created an account and didn't start spamming, but use it regularly.
 Why isn't that a captcha enough?
 I need a level of 5k for things to get better?
 Do real spammers work to a reputation of 1k, or 200 or what, and then start spamming?
 You're kidding?
 And I allways thought spam was a mass action, only interesting if the spam is out in few seconds - better millisconds.
 40 Minutes?
 Where may I complain?
-Feb 14, 2011 at 13:32
+Commented Feb 14, 2011 at 13:32

 • Real spammers may well work on some reputation, but it's seldom.
 More likely, someone's account is compromised, so the spammer gets the rep for free.
 It's just not a perfect system.
 It's always going to be annoying at some level.
-Feb 14, 2011 at 13:40
+Commented Feb 14, 2011 at 13:40

 • 1

 "Where may I complain": Complaining really won't get you anywhere.
 What you'd have to do is basically come up with a better system.
 Reducing the number of capchas will inevitably increase the amount of spam that moderators then have to deal with, it's not really something we can change.
 Just note this: I don't think anybody thinks you're just wrong, it annoys everybody (more or less), it is annoying.
 It's just a) not SE's fault, but the spammers', and b) not an easily solvable problem.
-I know that's a dead-end conclusion. :) Feb 14, 2011 at 13:46
+I know that's a dead-end conclusion. :) Commented Feb 14, 2011 at 13:46

 You must log in to answer this question.